YunoHost-Apps/pleroma_ynh/README.md

 1. **Pleroma** require a valid **certificate** installed on the domain.
 Yunohost can **install Letsencrypt certificate** on the domain from **admin web-interface** or through **command-line**.
 1. This package is **multi-instance** that means you can run **multiple Pleroma instances** on a **single server**.
 1. There is **No LDAP** support for Pleroma yet.
-1. At the end of the installation, you will receive a mail to activate and reset your password for Pleroma.

 ## License